 Regarding your own security and privacy, we’re also impressed.
 Because Jimdo is headquartered in the European Union, they are fully compliant with the General Data Protection Regulation, one of the most comprehensive frameworks for protecting customers’ data.

-If you’re looking for a similarly priced European-based website builder, consider Voog.
+If you’re looking for a similarly priced European-based website builder, consider Voog (opens in new tab).
 Like Jimdo, it provides HTTPS encryption at no extra cost, but also includes unlimited bandwidth in all its paid plans.
-Learn more about the website builder in our Voog review.

 Jimdo is a reliable and easy to use website builder and managed-hosting platform.
 We appreciate that customers can choose between the drag-and-drop Dolphin studio or the more advanced Creator studio.